Sipho Gcabashe: Legislative career

 Gcabashe served in the national Parliament in the 1990s and also served a long tenure in the KwaZulu-Natal Provincial Legislature, where he held a seat by May 2004.
 In October 2013, he was elected as the provincial legislature's Chairperson of Committees, succeeding Lydia Johnson when Johnson in turn replaced Peggy Nkonyeni as Speaker.
 He was elected to his last term in the provincial legislature in the 2014 general election, ranked 28th on the ANC's provincial party list.
 He stood for re-election in the next general election in 2019, but he was ranked 59th on the ANC's party list and did not secure a seat.

 In addition to his legislative career, Gcabashe had a career in business.
 As of 2011, he was a director of Savula Investment Holdings, a shareholder in Cell C; the company was chaired by former parliamentarian Mpho Scott and counted Minister Siyabonga Cwele among its shareholders.
-He was also a shareholder – along with Scott and opposition parliamentarian Sipho Mfayela – in Dezzo Holdings, which was controversially awarded a R2.1-billion housing contract with the provincial government in 2011.
+He was also a shareholder – along with Scott and opposition parliamentarian Senzo Mfayela – in Dezzo Holdings, which was controversially awarded a R2.1-billion housing contract with the provincial government in 2011.
 At the same time, Gcabashe was a member of the Provincial Executive Committee of the ANC's KwaZulu-Natal branch, gaining re-election to his seat in 2012 and 2015.

 Personal life

-He was formerly married to ANC politician Lungi Mnganga-Gcabashe; they divorced in 2012 after a period of separation.
+He was formerly married to the late ANC politician Lungi Mnganga-Gcabashe; they divorced in 2012 after a period of separation.